Equine-Assisted &

 • Terrain may limit accessibility; please contact us to discuss options

-• Horses are hyper-sensitive prey animals, whose instinctual nature is fine-tuned to identifying every nuance of change in their environment.
-With a heightened “freeze-fight-flight” response, and the biological capability to regulate quickly and respond immediately to external stimuli, horses are able to flick between arousal states with somatic processes and behaviours that help regulate their nervous systems after a period of being heightened.
+• Horses are hyper-sensitive prey animals, whose instinctual nature is fine-tuned to identify every nuance of change in their environment.
+With a heightened fight or flight response and the biological capability to regulate quickly and respond immediately to external stimuli, horses are able to flick between arousal states with somatic processes and behaviours that help regulate their nervous systems.

 As humans are a predator species, horses are highly attuned to our emotions and body language and provide immediate, nonjudgmental biofeedback that helps clients develop self-awareness, emotional regulation, and trust.

-As horses are completely nonjudgmental, they value only how you show up in the present moment, reflecting your current internal processes, whether conscious or unconscious, and it is the practitioner’s role to help the client to interpret these cues and responses.
-Their unique relational presence and the rich metaphorical content they can bring to a session may help provide clients with deeper emotional access, insight, and processing than traditional room-based therapy.
-The mindfulness that can come with spending time with horses assists clients in accessing a feeling state and learning more easily to understand their bodily-felt sensations, as they are often magnified in the horses’ body language while they pick up on our subtle cues.
+The unique relational presence that horses provide, and the rich metaphorical content they often bring to a session can help clients access deeper emotional processes and insight than traditional room-based therapy.
+The mindfulness that often comes with spending time animals in nature assists clients in accessing a feeling state and learning more easily to understand their bodily-felt sensations, as they are often magnified in the horses’ body language while they pick up on our subtle cues.

 • Equine-Assisted Learning (EAL) is rooted in developing skills, confidence, and problem-solving, and facilitators don’t need to be mental health professionals but they must be equine specialists.
 It is non-clinical, acknowledging that material may present itself in session, however, EAL doesn’t go deep into processing or integrate clinical theory.
 Activities often include mindful grooming, grounding exercises, obstacle courses and experiential learning.
 EAL is often aimed at children, corporate teams and groups for team building, leadership programs and at-risk youth.